-For information on translation services contact Council's Community Development or Media & Communications Business Units.
+For information on translation services contact Council's Community Development Officer.

 COMMUNICATION WITH THE MEDIA

 The Mayor and the CEO are the official spokespersons for Council.

 No employee should speak to the media on any Council-related matter without the prior approval of Council, as stated in the Media Policy.